Since we live by the Spirit, let us keep in step with the Spirit. (Galatians 5:25)

 What might seem like a good choice at the time may not be a God choice for a lifetime.
 If you “lean on your own understanding,” you may someday feel like the person who fell out of the raft into the Colorado River.
 The more you struggle, the deeper you go.

 Just as Ruth was unaware of the larger purpose God had in mind for her life, you can’t see the larger picture of your life.
 Because of Ruth’s faithful obedience, her life and legacy carried great significance even though she couldn’t see the end result.
 In a similar way, your faithfulness to God’s leadership will bring a significance to your life.
 It’s one that will extend beyond your lifetime.
 The question is not how to find a mate, but who will find the mate.
 God will direct you in choosing God’s best.

-This edited article can be found in an expanded form in the great book, Choosing God’s Best: Wisdom for Lifelong Romance, written by the late Dr Don Raunikar who was the director of New Life Clinics in Houston, Texas.
+This edited article can be found in the great book, Choosing God’s Best: Wisdom for Lifelong Romance, written by the late Dr Don Raunikar who was the director of New Life Clinics in Houston, Texas.
 This book delves into real issues that offers proven, biblical principles for creating godly relationships and a deeply satisfying courtship —rather than just dating —which many will argue is the current system that’s in desperate need of reform.

 Filed under: Single Yet Preparing